 - 1. Capstone Advisor and Committee.
 The Capstone project must be supervised by a committee composed of the student's advisor and at least two additional graduate faculty members from the Department of Speech and Hearing Science.
 An outside member of the committee with special expertise in the topic may be added.
 The Audiology Oversight Subcommittee determines Capstone committee membership at the beginning of Autumn semester of the 3rd year and will communicate committee membership to students the same semester. - 2.
 Capstone Format.
 Formats for the Capstone project may include: - a.
 Case Study: An in-depth clinical case study and review of the relevant literature; - b.
 Specialization: Consists of a minimum of 6 credit hours of coursework outside the department in a specific topic area.
 The specialization must culminate in a scholarly and original paper on the specialization topic and its importance to the profession of audiology. - c.
 Research: A clinical or laboratory research study (recommended for students interested in pursuing the PhD degree); - 3.
 Capstone Planning Form.
 The student must file the AuD Capstone Planning form with the Chair of the Audiology Oversight Subcommittee by January 31st of the 2nd year in the program before work on the project is begun. - a.
 Capstone Document.
 The student must prepare an original written Final Document (the AuD Capstone Document) demonstrating original thinking and the ability to evaluate research in the field analytically.
+The Final Document can take one of two forms.
+Importantly, the decision to complete the manuscript or the poster and bibliography option must be make by the student and advisor together. - A Written Manuscript.
+The format of the document must follow Graduate School guidelines and standard formatting for the type of capstone completed (research, specialization, or case study).
+The appropriate length of the manuscript will be determined by the student and their advisor.
+The student should communicate with their advisor or the Chair of the Audiology Oversight Committee for templates or examples to follow. - A Poster and Annotated Bibliography.
+Since many clinicians will disseminate future research or scholarship in poster format, the student and advisor can opt for this approach.
+The poster must disseminate the same information as would be included in the written manuscript option, and it must be accompanied by a full annotated bibliography that reflects the depth and breadth of the student's literature review.
+The poster does not necessarily need to be printed for the final examination (i.e., oral defense); however, committee members must be able to review an electronic copy of the poster prior to the defense.

 Each committee member indicates approval of the student's final document by posting their decision on the Report on Final Documents in GRADFORMS.

-To be eligible for Spring or Summer graduation, the final written document must be submitted to the student's committee a minimum of two weeks prior to the Capstone Examination (oral defense; see below).
-Note: It is to the student's advantage to complete the Capstone document and complete the Capstone final oral examination prior to their 4th year, as students who have not yet defended their Capstone project must register for Capstone credits during their 4th year in the program.
+To be eligible for Spring or Summer graduation, the final written document must be submitted to the student's committee a minimum of two weeks prior to the Capstone Examination (oral defense; see below). \Note: It is to the student's advantage to complete the Capstone document and complete the Capstone final oral examination prior to their 4th year, as students who have not yet defended their Capstone project must register for Capstone credits during their 4th year in the program.